 Student Procedure for Requesting Accommodations:

-- The student schedules an intake meeting for the upcoming semester by contacting the Coordinator of Disability Services, EJ Roach.
+- The student schedules an intake meeting for the upcoming semester by contacting the Director of Student Life, Brian Doore.
 Click here to submit the required Intake Form.

 - The student provides the required documentation for the area(s) of disability.
 The documentation should meet the guidelines described below.